mohllal/notes/book-microservices-patterns.md

 ## Chapter 1: Escaping Monolithic Hell

-- Bnefits of the monolithic architecture:
+- Benefits of the monolithic architecture:
   - Simple to develop.
   - Easy to make radical changes to the application.
   - Straightforward to test.